What Is An Auto Attendant Or Automated Phone System?

-There are a variety of benefits associated with an auto attendant or digital receptionists.
-However, most business owners point to cost and efficiency.
-When asked how the auto attendant has impacted their business communication needs or helped them reach their operational goals, lower costs and improved efficiency are typical responses.
+There are a variety of benefits associated with an auto attendant or digital receptionist.
+When asked how an auto attendant has impacted their business communication needs, or helped reach operational goals, lower costs and improved efficiency are typical responses.

 How Does An Auto Attendant Work?

 An auto attendant routes incoming calls to a destination based on a caller’s specific needs and inputs.
-Auto attendants can also be setup based on the operational needs of an organization (e.g., seasonal call volume changes, employee vacations, etc.).
+Auto attendants can also be setup based on the operational needs of an organization (seasonal call volume changes, employee vacations, etc.).